 “Because of the way Podia is really well streamlined, I can see how — as a viewer on the other side — whether or not something is going to look right,” she divulges.
 “That’s when I start to clean it up, in terms of the user journey and moving things around.”

-After all of her text-based content is uploaded, Minessa fills in the blanks with visual details like videos and graphics.
+After uploading all of her text-based content, Minessa fills in the blanks with visual details like videos and graphics.